TomasHubelbauer/spotify-slack-status/README.md

 replaced it with a correct one based on the current Slack API documentation.

 ## To-Do

-### Add a Bash trap to react to Enter key press to force-reload while waiting

-I noticed sometimes the 1-minute refresh interval falls right between when the artist is still old but the song is already new resulting in non-sensical names.

-For debugging purposes I would like to add an Enter-trap and force-refresh even when in the midst of the 1-minute wait between updates.

-For the real fix, update the logic to read the artist and song twice and only update when the values still agree 1 second or 10 seconds apart.

 ### Install this as a login items